Portable Job Site Radios Round-up Review

 DeWalt DCR015 Worksite Charger Radio

 This is a medium-size radio that has a lot more output than you would at first think possible.
 It measured an impressive 95dB, and there was no significant audible distortion with the volume set to its maximum output level.
 I love it when a radio is designed well, and the DeWalt DCR015 fits this category to a tee.
 Part of the reason the radio sounds so good is the company made it a two-way system, with dedicated 1″ tweeters to support the dual 3-1/4″ drivers.
 The result is a nice, even sound that can play loudly and remain clean and clear.
+We actually preferred it to our former favorite DeWalt DC012 worksite radio.

 This is also a combination radio/charger, like the Bosch PowerBox PB360D, and it offers a lot of bang for your buck—particularly since you can leave your charger in the truck and have a battery in the chute while you crank your tunes.
 I also liked the simplicity of the volume control and the easily-accessible buttons which worked just as well with bare or gloved hands.
 Bass response was also quite good with the DeWalt, and it had a lot of projection, filling the job site with ton of sound.